Verdict: There is a demonstrable pattern of pursuit of sordid gain

 The Bible talks about false teachers often being motivated by money.
 Dharius Daniels Ministries consists of Darius Daniels and perhaps his wife.
 But the ministry by itself is no cash cow.
 According to their 990 EZ filing for 2018, the organization was not merely a piggy bank.
 The primary purpose was to throw conferences and speaking events.
 2018 was the organization’s biggest year yet.
 It is reasonable to suspect that 2019 was a bigger year.

 Dharius Daniels is a rising star whose fame has yet to be realized.
 Despite this, his trajectory is readily apparent.
-His preaching has increasingly taken the Bible out of context, and often is devoid of a gospel call.
+His preaching has increasingly taken the Bible out of context and often is devoid of a gospel call.
 It includes egalitarianism and feminism, two ideologies incompatible with a biblical worldview centered on the gospel.
-No major heresies were found in his teachings, though false teachers have a tendency to get worse over time as the fruit of their ministries manifest.
-To call someone a Category Four, would declare them to be a false teacher.
+To call someone a Category 4, would declare them to be a false teacher.
 It would also have implications on how to view their salvation.
-Despite the dubiousness of Daniel’s salvation, this verdict will not draw a conclusion on that matter.
 From observing the teachings, it does not seem like he is genuinely called to a ministerial capacity in a church, despite him being bold enough to speak to issues going on in society and within the church.
 It does not seem he is building a New Testament church.
 It does seem as though in the future he will embrace false teachings, as egalitarians often do.
 We have not found other false teachings.

 Perhaps the most disturbing thing about Dharius Daniel’s is I have yet to hear him present the gospel.
 Of all the sermons listened to, he never once shifted gears from teaching to evangelizing.
 It’s almost as though he assumes his entire audience is saved which is dangerous.
 This was the lasting impression from listening to him.
-For the time being, Dharius Daniels should be avoided.
+This verdict concludes that Dharius Daniels is a wolf in wolf’s clothing.

 Level Up | Dr. Dharius Daniels Jan 4, 2019